rashanjotkaur/Competitive_Programming/Sorting_Algorithms/README.md

         6. Insertion sort runs in O(n2) in its worst and average cases.
 It runs in O(n) time in its best case.
         7. Space complexity is O(1) because an extra variable key is used (as a temp variable for insertion).

+#### 7b.
+Why is insertion sort called online sort or online algorithm?
+        - Insertion sort, by contrast, is online because it does not need to know anything about what values it will sort and the information is requested
+          WHILE the algorithm is running.
+Simply put, it can grab new values at every iteration.

+### Important
+####    What does it mean for a sorting algorithm to be online?
+        - An online sorting algorithm is one that will work if the elements to be sorted are provided one at a time with the understanding that the algorithm must keep the sequence sorted as more and more elements are added in.

+####    What is online vs offline algorithm?
+        - An offline algorithm knows all about its input data the moment it is invoked.
+        - An online algorithm, on the other hand, can get parts or all of its input data while it is running.

 #### 8. How does Quick Sort works?
         1. Quick Sort is capable of sorting a list of data elements significantly faster (twice or thrice faster) than any of the common sorting algorithms.
         2. It is one of the most efficient sorting algorithms.